 Watch the video to see what to expect during treatment

-What to expect after treatment
+What should I expect after proton therapy?

-Because every treatment plan is different and based on each individual, every post-treatment plan is also personalized to meet your needs.
-Your Scripps Proton Therapy Center doctor will meet with you to discuss your post-treatment plan following proton therapy, including a schedule of follow-up visits and any necessary tests, such as blood work or images.
+Every post-treatment plan is also personalized to meet your needs.
+Your Scripps Proton Therapy Center doctor will meet with you to discuss your treatment plan following proton therapy, including a schedule of follow-up visits and any necessary tests, such as blood work or images.

-If traveling to the Scripps Proton Therapy Center for follow-up appointments is a hardship, patients have the option to return to their oncologist or primary care physician for post-treatment monitoring.
+If traveling to the Scripps Proton Therapy Center for follow-up appointments is a hardship, you may have the option to return to your oncologist or primary care physician for post-treatment monitoring.